 It’s perfectly normal to feel nervous when attending an interview.
-You can be proactive in alleviating much of this pressure by preparing thoroughly.
+You can be proactive in alleviating much of this pressure by preparing thoroughly with our interview advice.

 Before the interview

 Research the organisation and take note of recent news articles.
 You’re likely to be asked what you know about the company or why you want to work for that organisation.
-Being prepared with an answer that references up to date information shows a real desire and interest
+Being prepared with an answer that references up to date information shows genuine passion and interest.

 Use LinkedIn to take a look at who you are meeting.
 This is common practice now, so don’t worry about showing up as having viewed their profile, it’s expected and shows initiative